Christmas checklist for reducing the cost of arable farming in 2023

 8. Administration

-Insurance is an often overlooked cost, but can be significant.
-It’s so much easier to simply renew each year, but going out to tender at least every three years will attract the best premiums.
-Insured values also need to be reviewed every year to make sure they accurately reflect replacement costs.
+Insurance is often overlooked but can be significant.
+It’s easy to just renew, but tendering every three years attracts better premiums.
+Review insured values annually to ensure they reflect replacement costs.

 9. Rent

-With rising costs and falling BPS payments, rent reviews should be considered on any tenanted land.
-The best farmers will increasingly be in a strong position to negotiate better rents.
+With rising costs and falling BPS payments, review rents on tenanted land.
+The best farmers will increasingly be in a strong position to negotiate better deals.

 10. Finance

-The added bonus of saving costs under at least seven of these ten headings is that the same actions will also reduce your greenhouse gas emissions.
-The quest for Net Zero is not going to go away, so why not carry out a carbon audit before and after you make any changes to track and quantify your progress?
-And the good news… you can get one for FREE with Ceres Rural via Defra’s Future Farming Resilience Fund.
+Bonus: Saving costs under at least seven of these ten headings will also cut greenhouse gas emissions.
+The quest for Net Zero isn’t going away, so why not carry out a carbon audit before and after changes to track progress?
+Good news: you can get one FREE with Ceres Rural via Defra’s Future Farming Resilience Fund.

-It’s not just carbon audits either, under the fund, we are able to provide a range of different free advice packages, designed to help you make your business more resilient – so tick off your first job for the New Year and register today online at Free Business Advice – Ceres Rural, or by emailing futurefarming@ceresrural.co.uk or calling us on 01223 679679.
+And it’s not just carbon audits!
+Under the fund, we offer a range of free advice packages to make your business more resilient.
+So tick off your first New Year job and register today—online at Free Business Advice – Ceres Rural, by emailing futurefarming@ceresrural.co.uk, or calling 01223 679679.

 Related Insights